tnichols217/notes-old/APArt/Portfolio notes.md

 -   Maximum size: 642 x 642 pixels (8.91 x 8.91 inches or 22.64 x 22.64 cm)
 -   Minimum size: 480 x 480 pixels (6.67 x 6.67 inches or 16.94 x 16.94 cm)

-### Free Disk Space

--   2-D Art and Design and Drawing Portfolio Exams: Based on the maximum file size of 3 MB and a total of 20 digital images, each student needs a maximum of 60 MB of free disk space per portfolio.
--   3-D Art and Design Portfolio Exams: Based on the maximum file size of 3 MB and a total of 25 digital images, each student needs a maximum of 75 MB of free disk space.